AbhishekChorotiya/ruleBuilder/README.md

 To extend the rule builder:

 1. Add new condition types in `utils/constants.js`
-2. Create specialized input components in `condition/`
+2. Create specialized input components in `src/features/rule-builder/components/condition/`
-3. Update the state structure in `useRuleBuilderState.js`
+3. Update the state structure in `RuleBuilderApp.jsx`
 4. Add corresponding operators and validation logic
+5. Export new components through the barrel files (`index.js`)

 ## 📝 License